 Through the statement “Everything is one, yet we like to divide – every field, every subject.
 We’re conditioned to see them as separate, but for me, the self and existence are one,” the artist deeply explores the relationship between the material and individuality.
 In the thesis submitted by Lotte Betting at Leiden University, detailed observations on Alwar Balasubramaniam’s artworks are presented.
 The observation that Alwar’s creations should be seen as a ‘synthesis of Western modernist abstraction and Indian spirituality’ is relevant.
 That is, the essence is that what is incorporated in his creations is neither entirely Western nor Eastern.
 It can be seen that a multilayered, materially related self-awareness forms a uniquely ‘Indianized’ perceptual world that cannot be separated from spirituality, and a Western-influenced artistic practice shapes this.

-The freedom and possibilities offered by Indian spirituality fuel abstract artistic expression.
+The freedom and possibilities offered by Indian spirituality fuel abstract art in India and beyond.
+That is both a possibility and a trap for artists.
 By consciously employing certain concepts from Indian philosophy, it is possible to transform one’s artworks into something unquestionable and to shape and establish their abstract form.
 It cannot be said that the entirety of Alwar Balasubramaniam’s artworks belong to Indian spirituality or Western modernism.
 Moreover, it may also be a continuation of the artist’s own discovery, abstract reflections in the time being.

 As the self itself becomes a subject of examination again, Body as Shell is a composition that deserves very special attention.
 This sandstone artwork defies its material, appearing as a pile of human skin thrown on the ground, like a gown.
 The artist used fibreglass and moulded rubber to recast a plaster version of his own body.
 This machine-carved, hand-finished variant is the result of additional castings and modifications.
 It is a fact that ‘I’ is a material reality, greater than any knowledge.
 It exists as a material among short and eternal notions.
 However, philosophically, life is as simple as taking off a gown for a moment.